ampho-cms/ampho/doc/user_manual.rst

         /env
         /instance

-Now open newly created ``views.py`` file and place some code there:
+And place some code there:

 .. sourcecode:: python